 Radar target, not moving.
 Tracked radar target, not moving.
 Tracked radar targets have a ring around them.
 They also show the target ID number.

 Tracked radar moving target with trail when target history is enabled.
 Shows the tracked target ring and the target ID number.
 Tracked moving radar target with no course extension (short line indicating the direction where the target moves).
 Shows the tracked target ring and the target ID number.
 Tracked moving radar target with course extension.
 Shows the tracked target ring and the target ID number.
 Tracked dangerous radar moving target (yellow), with trail when target history is enabled.
 The yellow color is shown when the radar palette is black/red or black/green.
 Shows the tracked target ring and the target ID number.
 Tracked dangerous radar moving target (purple), with trail when the target history is enabled.
 The purple color is shown when the radar palette is white/red.
 Shows the tracked target ring and the target ID number.
 Tracked dangerous radar moving target (red), with trail when target history is enabled.
 The red color is shown when the radar palette is black/yellow.
 Shows the tracked target ring and the target ID number.
 Tracked associated target.
 Shows the tracked target ring and the target ID number.
 When the radar and the AIS signal acquire the same target for tracking, the system will display the target with one symbol.
 This reduces the number of AIS symbols and radar targets on the PPI.
-The association function also compensates for a possible failure in one of the two targets, e.g., if the radar tracked target is positioned behind an island, the system keeps tracking and visualizing the AIS target.
+The association function also compensates for a possible failure in one of the two targets, e.g., if the radar tracked target is positioned behind an island, the system keeps tracking and visualizing the AIS target. → Note: The tracked radar target continues to be analyzed by the system when the target association is active.
 Selected radar target.
 Lost radar target.